 If you read my article on oysters, you’ll know that the French believe the best months for eating oysters have an “r” in them.
 Thus, September sees the beginning of the oyster season.
 But it’s in November that cafés set up oyster bars on the sidewalk and offer oysters and wine.
 It’s a delightful tradition.

 Oysters are a huge part of the Christmas and New Year’s feasts.
-You’ll see them front and center at the Poisonneries (fish markets).
+You’ll see them front and center at the Poissonneries (fish markets).
 Don’t be surprised by how many people walk away with a box or two of oysters and platters of seafood for the feast on December 24.
-If you’re not sure how to open oysters, ask your poisonnier to do so for you!
+If you’re not sure how to open oysters, ask your Poissonnier to do so for you!